ryan-roemer/loose-bits/_posts/2014-11-25-writing-a-technical-book-part-3.md

 individual chapters of the book, going through technical and editorial review, and submitting the "final" draft for publication at the end of April, 2013.

+After this final submission, I asked the publisher's project folks what to expect from there on until actual "on the shelves" publication and was told that the process for each chapter was something along the lines of:

+* Technical editing.
+* Copy editing
+* Indexing key terms
+* Layout adjustments for actual, rendered book pages
+* Proofreading
+* "Prefinal" submission for the author's final review
+* Finalization and clubbing

+Each of those steps was forecast to take 1-2 days and to be run in parallel for all the chapters.